exah-io/raspberrypi-400-setup/README.md

 # Misc
 ## Issues with PS4 controller pairing via bluetooth:
 There seems to be an issue with the currently installed version.
-Changing versions works till a newer version is available:
+Changing versions seems to work (TBC):
 ```
 sudo apt install bluez=5.50-1.2~deb10u1
 sudo apt-mark hold bluez